Clinical characteristics of patients with or without tolvaptan

 Background comparison between Responders and Non-responders to tolvaptan

-In this study, we excluded 7 from 45 cases for which tolvaptan efficacy could not be determined because of transferring hospitals, lack of weight data or with other treatment such as albumin transfusion, ascites puncture, and cell-free and concentrated ascites reinfusion therapy (Supplementary Figure 1).
-We enrolled 38 decompensated LC patients with ascites (24 males and 14 females) with a mean age of 67.1 ± 9.7 years.
+In this study, we excluded 7 from 45 cases for which tolvaptan efficacy could not be determined because of transferring hospitals, lack of weight data or with other treatment such as albumin transfusion, large volume paracentesis, and cell-free and concentrated ascites reinfusion therapy (Supplementary Figure 1).
+We enrolled 38 decompensated LC patients with ascites (24 males and 14 females) with a median age of 66.0 (59.5-73.0) years.
 We divided the 38 patients into two tolvaptan treatment groups: Responders and Non-responders.
-The Non-responder group was defined as patients with weight loss of <1.5 kg/week after receiving tolvaptan or performing paracentesis within the first week 12.
-All patients continued to take the same prescribed doses of furosemide and spironolactone within the first week.
-There were no obvious differences in age, gender, bodyweight, BMI, PMI, presence of HCC, dose of diuretic drugs, albumin, total bilirubin, Child-Pugh score, ALBI score, FIB4-index, MELD score, creatinine, eGFR, serum sodium, cystatin C, NGAL and L-FABP between the two groups (Table 3; Figure 2-D, E and F).
+There were no obvious differences in age, gender, bodyweight, BMI, PMI, presence of HCC, AFP, DCP, dose of diuretic drugs, albumin, total bilirubin, Child-Pugh score, ALBI score, FIB4-index, MELD score/MELD-Na score, creatinine, eGFR, serum sodium, cystatin C, NGAL and L-FABP between the two groups (Table 3; Figure 2-D, E and F).
 In contrast, BUN, copeptin and ZAG levels were significantly higher in Non-responders when compared to the Responders group (respectively, p=0.0014, p=0.0265, p=0.0142) (Table 3; Figure 2-A, B and C).
-We calculated the cutoff values, area under the ROC curve, sensitivity and speciﬁcity of BUN, copeptin and ZAG using ROC analysis.
-The cutoff values ascertained from our analyses of BUN, copeptin and ZAG were 18.3mg/dL, 10.1pmol/L and 32.4 μg/mL, respectively (Table 3).
+We further examined except for HCC, because HCC have pro-inflammatory condition.
+BUN (p=0.015) was significantly higher in Non-responders (n=7) when compared to the Responders (n=8) in patients without HCC.
+In contrast, copeptin and ZAG levels were not higher in Non-responders in patients without HCC.

 Predictors contributing to the effect of tolvaptan in treatment for ascites